shoestringlab/altseven/README.md

     $ git clone https://github.com/robertdmunn/tasklist

 Check the homepage/README for tasklist for directions on running it.

+*Updated* for version 1.20, altseven now supports ES6 Template Literals and a new, ReactJS-style implementation for UI rendering, but without JSX and without a compile step.

 *Updated* for version 1.1.0, there is an ES6 build that exports the framework for import using standard ES6 import statements.